Arzana

 's Moat:

-Workflow switching costs are the likely moat: once Arzana maps a factory office into ERP logic, pricing rules, and exception paths, ripping it out gets annoying fast.
+Workflow switching costs are the likely defensible layer.
+Once Arzana maps a factory office into ERP logic, pricing rules, and exception paths, ripping it out gets annoying fast, which is the kind of friction this category respects.

 How They're Leveraging AI